 Joan E. Heissel, 88, of Le Mars, Iowa passed away on Thursday, September 12, 2019 at the Good Samaritan Society in Le Mars.
 Mass of Christian Burial will take place at 10:30 a.m. on Tuesday, September 17, 2019 at All Saints Catholic Parish – St. James Church in Le Mars.
 Father Bruce Lawler will celebrate Mass.
 Burial will follow at Calvary Cemetery in Le Mars.
 Visitation with the family present will begin at 4:00 p.m. on Monday, September 16, 2019 at the Mauer – Johnson Funeral Home in Le Mars.
 There will be a Catholic Daughters Rosary at 5:00 p.m. and a Scriptural Prayer Service at 7:00 p.m.
 Visitation will resume at 9:30 a.m. on Tuesday at the Church.

-To send flowers in memory of Joan Ellen Heissel (Clifford), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Joan Ellen Heissel (Clifford), please visit our Heartfelt Sympathies Store.

 Joan Ellen Clifford was born on April 28, 1931 in Canton, South Dakota, the daughter of George and Ellen (Brazzell) Clifford.
 She was raised in Canton and graduated from Canton High School.
 Joan moved to Le Mars, Iowa in the early 50’s and took a position as a telephone operator.